SkynetLabs/ansible-playbooks/README.md

 - Waits for all uploads/downloads to finish (max 5 minutes), on dev servers it doesn't wait.
 - Stops docker compose services.
-- Starts only mongo and sia docker service.
+- Starts only mongo and sia docker services.

 #### Preparation